phillycommunitywireless/phillycommunitywireless/content/en/about/_index.md

 **We support** net neutrality principles and believe that the Internet should be provided free of throttling, zero-rating, and the tracking and monetization of user behavior.

-**We believe** that people matter more than profit and that the principles of cooperation and mutual aid can grow a fundamentally different kind of digital network.
+**We affirm** that people matter more than profit and that the principles of cooperation and mutual aid can grow a fundamentally different kind of digital network.

-**We believe** in starting small, learning from our mistakes, and inviting the input and perspectives of teachers, organizers, users, and technologists alike in building this network."
+**We commit** to starting small, learning from our mistakes, and inviting the input and perspectives of teachers, organizers, users, and technologists alike in building this network."

   # Video embed
   - template: video